morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_nav_tutorial.rst

 Now, open RVIZ.
-Set the *Fixed Frame* to ``/map``, enable the laser scan display (topic name is ``/base_scan``) to see the simulated laser scans and set an initial pose estimate (*ie* an estimate of the pose of the robot in MORSE) by clicking on the *2D Pose Estimate* button in RVIZ interface.
+Set the *Fixed Frame* to ``/map``, enable the laser scan display (topic name is ``/base_scan``) to see the simulated laser scans and set an initial pose estimate (*i.e.* an estimate of the pose of the robot in MORSE) by clicking on the RVIZ interface's *2D Pose Estimate* button.

 Now, move the robot in the simulator with the arrow keys.
 You should see the localization of the robot in RVIZ improving with time and displacements.